TosbackCgusBridge-Bot/CGUs-versions/Npr/Privacy Policy.md

 *   If you provide registration information to us, you can sign in to your NPR account or contact us to update or correct that information at any time.
 *   If you do not want us to share your name, contact or other information with Member stations, you can contact us.
 *   You can stop the delivery of marketing emails or email newsletters from NPR by following the unsubscribe instructions in any such email you receive.
 You also can sign in to your NPR account to manage your NPR email newsletter subscriptions or contact us.
-*   You have choices about the collection and use of your information by third parties for the display of certain personalized or "interest-based" online sponsorship credits, as described in our section on interest-based messages in the "Your Choices" section of the Privacy Policy.
+*   You have choices about the collection and use of your information by third parties for the display of certain personalized or "interest-based" online sponsorship credits, as described in our section on "interest-based" messages in the "Your Choices" section of the Privacy Policy.
 *   If you grant your consent to our collection of your precise mobile device location information, you can revoke your consent at any time by using the privacy settings of your device and/or the settings of the applicable NPR mobile application.
 *   You have choices to prevent or limit the collection of information through cookies, pixel tags and other technology as further described in our section on cookies in the "Your Choices" section of the Privacy Policy.
 Further information about our use of cookies, pixel tags and other tracking technologies can be found here.